esnitkin914/Comparative_Genomics/day2_morning/README.md

 > ***ii.
 Test out Spades to make sure it's in your path***

-To make sure that your paths are set up correctly, try running Spades with the –h (help) flag, which should produce usage instruction.
+Load the workshop conda environment micro612.
+To make sure that your conda paths are set up correctly, try running Spades with the –h (help) flag, which should produce usage instruction.

 ```
 > check if spades is working.

+conda activate micro612

 spades.py -h